cs1302uga/cs1302-urgency-queue/README.md

 	   compilation in the future.
 This will make it easier to test/debug your code.
    - [ ] Create a class called `cs1302.test.QueueTester` and add any code snippets found in the API documentation for the `cs1302.gen` package.
          Place each code snippet in its own method with an appropriate name.
 Then, create a `main` method in `QueueTester` that calls the methods you just created.
-If everything is set up properly, all of the tests should pass because the oracle code provides working implementations of the `UrgencyQueue` interface.
+If everything is set up properly, all of the tests should pass because the Oracle code provides working implementations of the `UrgencyQueue` interface.
 Now, you will have your testing environment set up and you will be able to seamlessly plug in your implementations of `UrgencyQueue` to test the functionality.